A Fast Way to Become an Auto Mechanic: How Long Does It Really Take?

 What Are the Job Prospects for Automotive Technicians?

-According to the BLS, total auto technician employment is expected to exceed 815,000 by 2033.47 The BLS also states that the number of vehicles in use is expected to continue to rise, which means more entry-level service technicians will be needed to work on these vehicles.
+According to the BLS, the number of vehicles in use is expected to continue to rise, which means more entry-level service technicians will be needed to work on these vehicles.

 Automotive Mechanic FAQs

-If you’d like to learn more about UTI’s automotive technician training program, request more information or call 1-800-834-7308.
-Our Admissions team is here to help answer any questions you have.
+Visit the automotive program page to learn more about courses and outcomes.
+If you’d like to talk to someone about your goals, request more information or call 1-800-834-7308.
+Our Admissions team is here to help answer any questions you have!

 No Pressure to commit.Get answers to your questions without any obligations.